pronovic/hcoop-meetbot/docs/index.rst

 Start Limnoria (probably with ``supybot ./meetbot.conf``) and ensure that it connects to your IRC server.

 Open a query to talk privately with the bot, using ``/q meetbot``.
-Identify yourself to the bot with ``identify <user> <password>``, using the username and password you configured above via ``supybot-wizard`` &mdash; or use some other mechanism to identify yourself.
+Identify yourself to the bot with ``identify <user> <password>``, using the username and password you configured above via ``supybot-wizard`` - or use some other mechanism to identify yourself.
 At this point, you have the rights to make adminstrative changes in the bot.

 Install the plugin using ``load HcoopMeetbot``.
 You should see a response ``The operation succeeded.``  At this point, you can use the ``meetversion`` command to confirm which version of the plugin you are using and ``list HcoopMeetbot`` to see information about available commands.

+Later, if you update the plugin, you can either stop and start the bot process, or use ``@reload HcoopMeetbot`` from within IRC (after you identify yourself, if necessary).

 Developer Documentation